mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

 Artifacts record the source variable, normalization stage, input minimum, and replacement count in `racmo_ppt_qc_*` metadata.
-The exact-reference repair path uses the same helper, so a second dry run is unchanged and source-light rather than silently relaxing the generic nonnegative precipitation QA bound.
+The exact-reference repair path uses the same helper, so a second dry run is unchanged and source-light.
+The repair does not relax the generic nonnegative precipitation QA bound.

 ## GEUS MODIS albedo coverage provenance